 Heart disease is the number one killer of women, and women face unique challenges when it comes to keeping their hearts healthy.
 Symptoms of heart disease may be different for women and life transitions, such as pregnancy and menopause, can have an impact on heart health.

-To address these differences, the Penn Women's Cardiovascular Center was designed specifically to meet the challenges of accurately diagnosing, treating and preventing heart disease in women.
+To address these differences, the Women’s Cardiovascular Health Program was designed specifically to meet the challenges of accurately diagnosing, treating and preventing heart disease in women.

 Who We Treat

-We developed the Women’s Cardiovascular Center to care for women of all ages who are at risk for heart disease or who have heart disease.
-We also focus on important transitions in a woman’s life that may impact her health.
-Our team is here to help you understand your risk of heart disease and to foster and maintain cardiovascular health through lifestyle changes, medication and appropriate testing and procedures.
+We developed the Women’s Cardiovascular Health Program to care for women of all ages who are at risk for heart disease or who have heart disease.
+We also focus on important transitions in a woman’s life that may impact health.
 We will work with you to develop a personalized treatment plan that will help you be your healthiest self.

 We also provide focused, specialized care through our Pregnancy and Heart Disease Program.
 Here we focus on women with heart disease who are pregnant or considering pregnancy, as well as postpartum women who may be at risk for developing heart disease later in life.